-An emerging trend in the world of engineered or composite stone sees stone manufacturers such as Caesarstone creating products that will simulate the appearance of a natural marble without the added expense, maintenance and sensitivity that come with a natural stone product.
-Natural marble surfaces for example, are incredibly sensitive and porous, being susceptible to stains, cracks and scratches as well as discolouration if not cared for correctly.
+An emerging trend in the world of engineered or composite stone sees stone manufacturers such as Caesarstone creating products that will simulate the appearance and cool feel of a natural marble without the added expense, maintenance and sensitivity that comes with a natural stone product.
+Natural marble benchtops for example, are incredibly sensitive and porous, being susceptible to stains, cracks and scratches as well as discolouration if not cared for correctly.

-What can I match with a Noble Grey benchtop?
+What can I match with Caesarstone Noble Grey in my kitchen colour scheme?

 This stone features a bold vein atop a smoky grey background.
-It lends itself well to crisp whites, soft greys, a range of timbers and even charcoal coloured kitchen cabinets while also adding a luxurious finish to your design.
-This stone suits just about any style of home: from the super modern to the period style classic.
+It lends itself well to crisp whites, soft greys, a range of timbers and even charcoal coloured kitchen cabinets while also adding a luxurious and timeless quality to your kitchen design.
+This stone suits just about any style of home from the super modern to the popular Hamptons kitchen style!

-What finishes are available in the Noble Grey?
+What finishes are available in the Caesarstone Noble Grey?

-What is the difference between Caesarstone’s Noble Grey and real Marble?
+What is the difference between Caesarstone Noble Grey and real Marble?

 Although natural Marble is a luxurious and beautiful material, it does come with its own set of concerns: Marble by nature is very soft and porous.
 This makes the stone easy to scratch, crack or stain.
 Natural Marble surfaces do require regular attention in terms of cleaning and sealing: sealing the product is something that should always be performed by a professional, so there is this ongoing cost to consider when purchasing an authentic marble kitchen benchtop.
 Caesarstone on the other hand will never require sealing, making it a low maintenance alternative option to natural stone products.

 Which is more expensive: Marble or Caesarstone?

-In terms of price, a natural marble benchtop will be more expensive than the Caesarstone equivalent.
-The colour Noble Grey has been included in Caesarstone’s Supernatural Ultra Range, which is their most expensive collection due to the advanced technology employed in creating this particular colour and pattern.
+In terms of price, a natural marble benchtop will of course be more expensive than the Caesarstone equivalent option.
+The colour Noble Grey has been included in Caesarstone’s Supernatural Range, which sits in the middle of their pricing tiers.
+For more information on Caesarstone pricing, checkout our guide here!

-In our opinion, Noble Grey is a very close representation of a natural marble benchtop with only a few differences such as the texture and variations, as outline in our review above.
-Although we do love an authentic marble kitchen benchtop, Caesarstone Noble Grey offers us all the beauty of this natural product without the associated costs and ongoing maintenance concerns, making it an excellent option for those looking for an affordable and low maintenance alternative to traditional marble kitchen benchtops.
+In our opinion, Noble Grey is a very close representation of a natural marble kitchen benchtop with only a few differences such as the texture and variations, as outline in our review above.
+Although we do love an authentic marble kitchen benchtop, Caesarstone Noble Grey offers us all the beauty of this natural stone product without the associated costs and ongoing maintenance concerns, making it an excellent option for those looking for an affordable and low maintenance alternative to traditional marble kitchen benchtops.